The Latest

 BUT, even when done well, they are far from perfect … & our American Psychologist paper from January 2020 (see below) outlines a radical new way of conducting identification tests !

-Jan 2020 – major new paper out in American Psychologist on what’s wrong with police lineups and how to fix the problem
+2020 – American psychologist paper on what’s wrong with police lineups and how to fix the problem.

 Brewer, N., Weber, N., & Guerin, N. (2020).
 Police line-ups of the future?
 American Psychologist, 75, 76-91.